zenkay/columns-matcher/README.md

 # the column that contains the name can be lebeled with "NAME", "NOME" or "NOMBRE"
 @matcher.add_column("name", ["NAME", "NOME", "NOMBRE"])

-# the column that contains the name can be lebeled with "NAME", "NOME" or "NOMBRE"
+# the column that contains the surname can be lebeled with "SURNAME", "COGNOME" or "APELLIDOS"
 @matcher.add_column("cognome", ["SURNAME", "COGNOME", "APELLIDOS"])

 # We suppose the header is ["COGNOME", "NOME", "INDIRIZZO"]